Western Province · Zambia · Since the First Flood

 • Full gold epaulettes & ostrich-plumed hat

-Up to 200 selected men bear the marks of their distinction throughout the journey.
+Up to 200 selected men — each bearing the marks of honour.

 • Scarlet beret with piece of lion's mane